Savya19/technical-writing-portfolio/README.md

-Hello, everyone!

-My name is Savya P. I am currently in my final year of Bachelor of Technology specialising in Computer Science and Engineering.
-I have done internships in NIT, Calicut and IIT, Madras in my college journey so far.
-Through these internships I was able to hone my ability to write technical documents, explaining complex technical terms in easy words, write project reports and project README, and progress reports.
-I have also gained documentation experience by being part of the documentation team of two clubs in college.
-I was responsible for creating content for event promotions, and scripts for event.
-I was also in charge of documenting events that my club put up during technical fests.
-This is my technical-writing-portfolio.
+## Savya P | Technical Writing Portfolio

+## About Me

+I am a final year student pursuing my undergraduate degree in Bachelor of Technololgy Computer Science and Engineering.
+I create clear, user friendly documentation which helps in bridging the gap between complex technical concepts and the average non technical user.
+With my internship experiences in NIT Calicut and IIT Madras, I can create clear and concise project reports, prject progress reports, project README, and SOPs.